-Founded in 1890, Cold Spring Harbor Laboratory (CSHL) is an independent research and education institution achieving breakthroughs that shape contemporary molecular biology and genetics and enhance scientific knowledge worldwide.
+Founded in 1890, Cold Spring Harbor Laboratory (CSHL) is a preeminent international research institution, achieving breakthroughs in molecular biology and genetics and enhancing scientific knowledge worldwide.

 - Over 600 researchers and technicians, with expertise in cancer, neuroscience, quantitative biology, plant biology, bioinformatics & genomics.